firebolt-db/firebolt-db.github.io/docs/using-the-cli.md

 ## Using the CLI with Docker

 To use the CLI with Docker, download and install it for your operating system.
-A Docker container can pull in the latest Firebolt CLI package as shown below.
+Use the command shown below to pull the latest Firebolt CLI package into a docker container.

 ```
 docker pull ghcr.io/firebolt-db/firebolt-cli:latest
 ```

-You can now run the CLI within a Docker container, using environment variables to set configuration parameters.
+### Setting configuration parameters using Docker environment variables

+You can set values for configuration parameters using Docker environment variables.
 For more information, see [Set environment variables](https://docs.docker.com/engine/reference/commandline/run/#set-environment-variables--e---env---env-file) in Docker docs.

+The CLI has reserved environment variables that you use to set default values for commands that run in Docker, similar to using `firebolt configure` to establish defaults for your operating system.
+Reserved environment variables are listed below.

+{: .note}
+When using Docker, you must specify the username and password using the reserved environment variables `FIREBOLT_USERNAME` and `FIREBOLT_PASSWORD`.

+**Reserved environment variables**

+* `FIREBOLT_USERNAME` Required.
+The email address associated with your Firebolt user.
+* `FIREBOLT_PASSWORD` Required.
+The password for the specified user.
+* `FIREBOLT_ACCOUNT_NAME` The name of your Firebolt account in all lowercase characters.
+* `FIREBOLT_ENGINE_NAME_URL` The engine name.
+Alternatively, the URL of the engine in the form `https://api.app.firebolt.io/core/v1/account/engines/<engine_id>`.
+* `FIREBOLT_ACCESS_TOKEN` For more information, see [Use tokens for authentication](developing-with-firebolt/firebolt-rest-api.md#use-tokens-for-authentication).

-In the example below, Docker runs the CLI command `engine list` on its latest container.
-This command returns a table with the `name`, `status`, and `region` of all engines in an account.
+In the example below, Docker runs the CLI command `engine list` in a container using the latest firebolt-cli package.
+The command returns a table with the `name`, `status`, and `region` of all engines in an account.

 ```
 docker run -e FIREBOLT_USERNAME="your_username"\